deepdigger/AugmentImagesAndXML/README.md

 ## Things that can be changed

-If you don't want to have the solarize-option (reverses all PixelValues over threshold) change the Range of the for-loop in AugmentImageImagenetPolicy.py from 15 to 9.
+* If you don't want to have the solarize-option (reverses all PixelValues over threshold) change the Range of the for-loop in AugmentImageImagenetPolicy.py from 15 to 9.

+* If you want to use n x 6 instead of 12 augmentions change the Range of "for color in Range(2)" to n in the file CreateAugmentedData.py